hpe-dev-incubator/hpe-dev-portal/content/blog/python-how-to-use-odbc-to-connect-hpe-nonstop-sql-mx.md

 ### Leave blank

-8. We will not be doing any tracing in this data source so leave the settings as the default, and click finish.
+8. We will not be doing any tracing in this data source, so leave the settings as the default, and click finish.

 ![](https://miro.medium.com/max/564/1*DtYFoVsOh4fTpAHwG1n01w.png)

-You can test the connection, and click “OK”.
-You should be able to see that the data source has been added to the list.
+Test the connection, and click “OK”.
+You should see that the data source has been added to the list.

 Alright, now it’s time to code!